A flexible spending account (FSA) allows you to set aside money pre-tax to use for qualified medical expenses, childcare, or elder care.

 ** Babysitting cannot be reimbursed if provided by your spouse or one of your own dependent children

 FSA plans undergo required IRS non-discrimination testing to ensure that highly compensated individuals are not disproportionately advantaged.
-If the University’s plans were not to meet the non-discrimination guardrails throughout a calendar year, households with a household income of more than $150,000 may be required to reduce FSA contributions.
+If the university’s plans were not to meet the non-discrimination guardrails throughout a calendar year, households with a household income of more than $150,000 may be required to reduce FSA contributions.

-How To Choose Your Contribution Amount
+Choosing Your Contribution Amount

 When you enroll in an FSA, you must elect an amount to withhold for the plan year.
 This amount is based on your estimate of your family's annual health and/or dependent-care expenses.